Rescue of Bat 21 Bravo: Ad hoc code used

 Hambleton had a much more difficult task—to bypass North Vietnamese-occupied villages and gun emplacements.
 His rescuers learned that he was one of the best golfers in the Air Force and that he retained a detailed memory of the golf courses he had played.
-Improvising a code using a series of specific golf-course holes to guide him through the mine fields sown to protect him and to get him to the Mieu Giang River, they radioed him, "You're going to play 18 holes and you're going to get in the Swanee and make like Esther Williams and Charlie the Tuna.
+Improvising a code, they used a series of specific golf-course holes to guide him through the mine fields and get him to the Mieu Giang River.
+They radioed him, "You're going to play 18 holes and you're going to get in the Swanee and make like Esther Williams and Charlie the Tuna.
 The round starts on No. 1 at Tucson National."

 Hambleton initially replied, "What have you been smoking?"
 But he broke the code.
 "It took me a half-hour to figure out they were giving me distance and direction," Hambleton explained.
 "No. 1 at Tucson National is 408 yards running southeast.
 They wanted me to move southeast 400 yards.
 The 'course' would lead me to water."

-Using the golf-course code, he was directed towards the Mieu Giang River.
-To save time, Hambleton passed through the abandoned village that concealed the guns that shot down his would-be rescuers.
+Using the golf-course code, he was directed through the abandoned village that had concealed the guns that shot down his would-be rescuers.
 Although the village had been bombed, he was confronted by a North Vietnamese soldier.
 Hambleton killed him using a knife in hand-to-hand combat.
 At one point, he was given directions to a "refreshment stand" where he would have to "tap his own keg".
 Physically exhausted, hungry and dehydrated, Hambleton found a banana plantation where he could tap the tree for drinking water.
 He got lost briefly, and then fell off a cliff, breaking his arm.

 The U.S. command in Saigon ordered special high-altitude B-52 bombing raids on nearby targets to divert the Vietnamese from searching for the two men, who were several miles apart.